danielPaszek/inMemoryDatabase/README.md

 It is an in memory database system package, that allows you to manage state for node.js.
 We support few data structures like Tree, Map, Array and Object.

+### For PO project
+Check src and examples folders.
+Lib and types are generated and they are published to npmjs.com

 # Getting started

 install via npm